Sterilization of Native American women: Investigation into the practice

-Motivation for the practice of sterilization
+Motivation for the practice

 Native American women were not the only individuals to be subjected to forced sterilizations; black and poor women were also affected by these practices.
 In the 1970s, after being forced onto reservations by the United States government, or relocated into urban areas without adequate support, many Native Americans were struggling with poverty.
 Native American people depended on government organizations like the IHS, Department of Health, Education and Welfare (HEW) and the Bureau of Indian Affairs (BIA).
 The Indian Health Service (IHS) was their main health provider.
 Because Native Americans were dependent on these government organizations for health services, they were more at risk for forced sterilization than other groups.

-Six years after the passing of the Population Research Act of 1970, it is estimated that physicians sterilized perhaps 25% of Native American women of childbearing age.
+Preceding the Population Research Act of 1970, overpopulation was a matter of national public concern.
+In a 1969 message to Congress, President Nixon claimed that overpopulation would be "one of the most serious challenges to human destiny in the last third of this century."
+In response to these concerns, Congress passed this act designed to address two goals: establishing a federal Office of Population Affairs and making voluntary family planning services available to the people.
+Six years after its passing, it is estimated that physicians sterilized perhaps 25% of Native American women of childbearing age.
 Evidence suggests that the numbers were higher.
 These high numbers could be linked to the law subsidizing sterilizations for patients who utilized Indian Health Service and Medicaid patients.

 Most of the physicians performing this procedure viewed sterilization as the best alternative for these women.
 They claimed it would improve their financial situation and their family's quality of life.
 Many of these physicians believed that Native American women were not intelligent enough to use other methods of birth control, wrote Jane Lawrence in American Indian Quarterly.
 Thus, sterilizing these patients was seen as the most reliable birth control method.
 When doctors were polled on their recommendations to patients they received in private practice, only 6% recommended sterilization, while 14% would recommend it to those on welfare.
 When they were asked about their attitudes regarding birth control policies, 94% said they would approve of compulsory sterilization for a mother on welfare with three or more children.
 With fewer people applying for Medicaid and welfare, the federal government could decrease spending on welfare programs.
 Poor women, the disabled, and the women of color were targeted for similar reasons.
 In addition, the influx of surgical procedures was seen as good training for physicians and as a practice for resident physicians.